PRESIDENT

 an expert witness report on the

-explosion in the vapor hood space at a hazardous waste fuel storage
+cause of an explosion in the vapor hood space at a hazardous waste fuel

 a cement plant.

-Emirates, Kuwait, Australia, Philippines, United Kingdom and Malaysia
+United Arab Emirates, Kuwait, Australia, Philippines, United Kingdom

 - Supervised

-dioxin emissions relative to preparing for compliance with the MACT
+cement plants for dioxin emissions relative to preparing for compliance

 - Assisted